GPS Coordinates: 44°17’15.56″N 111°27’24.07″W

 Henry’s Fork Lodge located just outside of the town of Island Park, Idaho you can expect modern communications, including Wi-Fi at the lodge and all building on the property.
 Cell service is limited and is dependent on your carrier.
 Sprint seem to provide a little better reception than other carriers.

 The lodge will provide beer and house wine during happy hour before dinner.
 All other drinks served during dinner or requested out during your day of fishing are extra and not included in the package price.
+If you choose to bring your own wine for dinner, there is a $20 corkage fee.
 The Lodge does not have a liquor license and so does not serve hard liquor.
 You are welcome to bring your own spirits and the lodge will provide all the mixers and plenty of ice.
 With at least two weeks’ notice, HFL can purchase liquor on your behalf at retail price and have it ready when you arrive.
 Please provide this information in our questionnaire.
-Not all brands are available in Idaho, so if it is not a standard brand, please have a second choice.
+Not all brands are available in Idaho, so if it is not a standard brand, please have a second choice

 Dining